bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 Pass a Bitcoin `network`, not a BitBox coin string.
 The adapter maps mainnet to `btc` and test networks, signet and regtest to `tbtc` for the BitBox API.

+The adapter also hides legacy xpub encodings from application code.
+Descriptors already carry the script type, so BitBox xpub requests use only `xpub` on mainnet and `tpub` on non-mainnet networks.
+Formats such as `ypub`, `zpub`, `upub` or `vpub` are not part of this library's BitBox descriptor flow.

 ## Build Standard Descriptors